ComposableFi/composable/book/src/developer-guides/frame-nft.md

 They proceed to give each artwork their respective traits, for this example let's assume we have set names and prices.
 Now we are only a few steps away from our first NFT-based art sale.

-Taking advantage of the frameworks complete set of tools, an Artist could:
+Taking advantage of the frameworks complete set of tools, an artist could:
 * Host their own private Gallery of minted artwork
 * Make their artwork searchable via recurring traits (style, color palette, materials, history)
 * Transfer ownership of an art piece to a buyer